 The wholesaler and retailer stages may be carried out by the same company.
 This is known as vertical integration, which happens when two or more organizations at different stages in the supply chain merge.

 It is fairly common for tour operators and travel agents to buy each other.
+After all, the role of tour operators in sustainable tourism is quite significant.
 When mergers occur at the same level in the distribution chain, this is called horizontal integration.

 The original brand names are often retained, so consumers may not be aware that booking.com, KAYAK, Agoda and priceline, for instance, are all owned by one company: Booking Holdings.